 The need for increased security when browsing the internet and greater video, sound, and streaming performance capabilities has caused many companies to build additional features into their web browsers.
 These features include running the browser and its tabs in containers, limiting and monitoring the actions a web page is trying to make, and more.
 As you can guess, this means increased demand for system resources such as the GPU for greater video quality.

 Before you turn hardware acceleration on or off, you should check its status.
 To do this, you need to:

-- Type “chrome://gpu” in the address bar on the top.
+- Open Google Chrome, type “chrome://gpu” in the address bar on the top, and then press Enter.

 Turning On Hardware Acceleration in Chrome